 On climbing trips: 1 senior climbing leader/guide, 1 climbing Sherpa for every 3 participants and 1 porter for every 2 participants excluding porters for climbing gears.

 6. Comprehensive medical kit and supplementary oxygen System

-We supply a first aid kit with standard medicines prescribed by doctors on all our trips and Oxygen for emergency purposes for high altitude treks and climbs, which can be a life saver during high altitude sickness.
+We supply a first aid kit with standard medicines prescribed by doctors on all our trips and a supplementary oxygen system for emergency purposes for high altitude treks and climbs, which can be a lifesaver during high altitude sickness.
 Our medical kit contains basic medications to high altitude drugs.
 Besides that, upon request and with additional cost, we can provide for a High-Altitude Mountain doctor.